Technology for Teaching & Learning

 Set-Up

-You must sign in once through the UF Zoom website in order to create your account before using Zoom through Canvas.
-Access and create Zoom sessions from within your Canvas course site.
-To do this, first enable the tool in your class:
+You must sign in once through the UF Zoom website in order to create your account before using Zoom.
+Then, you can access and create Zoom sessions on that website or from within your Canvas course.
+To set up Zoom meetings in Canvas, first follow these steps to enable the tool in your class:

 Schedule Class Sessions

 Once you have enabled Zoom in your Canvas course, you are ready to schedule your class sessions.
-Check the box next to Recurring meeting (Under Time Zone) to create weekly sessions on the appropriate days.
-See the security settings below.
-Recommended settings:
+Click on Zoom Conferences in the Navigation menu, and select Schedule a New Meeting.
+Check the box next to Recurring meeting (Under Time Zone) to create regular sessions on the appropriate days.
+As you are scheduling meetings, you can also set security settings (see the recommended security settings in the next section).

 • Video: Select Host on and Participant on.